-3. No development shall take place until the developer obtains the Local Planning Authority's written approval of details of proposed ground levels and the proposed finished ground floor levels of the buildings.
+3. No development, other than demolition and site clearance, shall take place until the developer obtains the Local Planning Authority's written approval of details of proposed ground levels and the proposed finished ground floor levels of the buildings.
 The development shall be carried out in accordance with the approved levels.

 Reason: To ensure the Local Planning Authority are satisfied with the details of the proposal and its relationship with adjoining development and to safeguard the visual amenities of the locality with regard to Reigate and Banstead Development Management Plan 2019 policy DES1.
-A precommencement condition is considered necessary because adequate site levels go to the heart of the planning permission.

-4. No development shall commence until a Construction Management Statement, to include details of:

-a) Prediction of potential impacts with regard to water, waste, noise and vibration, dust, emissions and odours, wildlife.
-Where potential impacts are identified, mitigation measures should be identified to address these impacts. b) Information about the measures that will be used to protect privacy and the amenity of surrounding sensitive uses; including provision of appropriate boundary protection.

-c) Means of communication and liaison with neighbouring residents and businesses.

-d) Hours of work.
+- 4. No development shall commence until a Construction Management Statement, to include details of: - a) Prediction of potential impacts with regard to water, waste, noise and vibration, dust, emissions and odours, wildlife.
+Where potential impacts are identified, mitigation measures should be identified to address these impacts. - b) Information about the measures that will be used to protect privacy and the amenity of surrounding sensitive uses; including provision of appropriate boundary protection. - c) Means of communication and liaison with neighbouring residents and businesses. - d) Hours of work.